-People who have IED have anger reactions that are completely and totally out of proportion to the issue at hand.
-These are the sorts of people that can blow up with anger in response to something very small, including:
+People who have IED are totally out of proportion to the problem at hand.
+They are irritated.
+These are kinds of people who can be angry at something tiny and small, including:

 - Overheard conversations

 Where a healthy person can get irritated or even upset in response to such things, an intermittent explosive disorder person may be angry and risk physical or mental damage in the near vicinity.

 Symptoms of IED are deceptive, Mayo Clinic explains.
 They simply do not recognize that there is something amiss with the person they are talking to, and even start to feel sorry for themselves.
 These are episodes in which the victim has dealt with everything that concerns good health and the right ways.
 These are the people whom the angry feelings within them consume entirely.

 It is simply because these people have been involved in IED since young people that people may turn to drugs and alcohol.
 In a study of nearly 6,600 adolescents, scientists found, for example, that around two-thirds of the population admitted they were experiencing angry events involving someone’s threat, violent growth, or destruction.
 About 6.2% satisfied IED criteria of those adolescents, and the experimenters observed that the average age of onset was 10-14.

 Young people are often unable to cope with anger.
 During adolescence, portions of the brain dealing with pulse monitoring and decisions are still developing, making it far more likely that adolescents are impulsive.
 A young person with an intermittent explosive disorder might use this momentum and make a lousy drug choice.
 As teen brains are more susceptible to harmful drugs, an impulsive teen with drug IEDs can become an IED and addiction adolescent.